jschhie/Financial-Visualizer/README.md

 <details><summary><b>Show Table II Details</b></summary>

 Again, Table II's entries reflect the sample data provided; it does not show the *entire* process of committing/inputting all of the transactions into the database.
-Table II also does not show the program's response to all possible user input errors--if interested, please see the [/updated_demos/](https://github.com/jschhie/expenseTracker/tree/master/updated_demos) for all the generated error messages.
+Table II also does not show the program's response to all possible user input errors.
+If interested, please see the [updated_demos](https://github.com/jschhie/expenseTracker/tree/master/updated_demos) for all the generated error messages.

 </details>